drupal-code-builder/drupal-code-builder/README.md

 Drupal Code Builder is a system for generating scaffold code for Drupal modules (and other components).

 This is a library, and has no UI of its own.
 It can be used in several ways:
-- with the [Drupal Module Builder project](https://www.drupal.org/project/module_builder), which provides a UI within Drupal
+- with the [Drupal Module Builder project](https://www.drupal.org/project/module_builder), which provides a UI within Drupal.
+(The Drupal Code Builder library was formerly part of the Module Builder module.)
-- with a Drush command plugin
+- with a Drush command plugin.
+This is currently available in this branch of Drush: https://github.com/joachim-n/drush/tree/module-builder-commands.

 Drupal Code Builder can be used for any current version of Drupal (7, 8).
 Older versions are unsupported, but it should produce code for 5 and 6 also.